r3wald/espurna-wiki/3rd-Party-Plugins.md

 ESPurna includes integration hooks for custom code and 3rd party modules integration.

 This attached template files, to help integrating or 3rd party code.
-Please also take a look at the attached files for inline help documentation, describing the different optionsand features.
+Please also take a look at the attached files for inline help documentation, describing the different options and features.

 The main concept is to allow adding new functionality to ESPurna with zero to minimal code changes to ESPurna core system (just adding the new files and integrating by setting a build flag only).